kvutien/kvutien.github.io/FAQ-en.md

 The FAO estimated in 2013 that there are more than 500 million households in need.
 In 2019 the [Cash & Voucher Assistance programs totalled worldwide USD 5.6 billions](https://reliefweb.int/sites/reliefweb.int/files/resources/SOWC2020-Executive-Summary.pdf&usg=AOvVaw0ZepAEO1c1PBT_nhM9fmdz).
 This amount makes for only 17.9% of the total international humanitarian assistance.

 Despite this huge amount, it means only USD 11 per householed.
-At such a small amount, banks lose money, donors lose money, helper organisation lose money and the persons-in-need are noty well served.
+At such a small amount, banks lose money, donors lose money, helper organisations lose money and the persons-in-need are not well served.

 Any percentage gained in operating costs translates into hundreds of millions more that can be shared between Machu Picchu and the persons-in-need.